daniel-van-houten/vscode-dotnet-flow-tools/README.md

 ## Requirements
 - **Mermaid**: Install the Mermaid Chart extension to view the generated diagrams.
+- **.NET 8+ Runtime or SDK**: Required on all platforms to run the CLI via the dotnet host.
+Ensure `dotnet` is available in your PATH.
+Download: https://dotnet.microsoft.com/download/dotnet
 - **.NET Solution**: Your project must contain a `.sln` solution file
 - **AI Provider**: Either built-in VSCode language models or AWS Bedrock access